Visual arts education: Approaches

 An alternative approach to art education involves an emphasis on imagination, both in interpreting and creating art.
-Many educators will ask their students "Why do you think the artist made this choice?", once they've given an answer, they'll then give them context of the piece, then ask them again.
+Many educators will ask their students "Why do you think the artist made this choice?", once they have given an answer, they will give them the context of the piece, then ask them again.
 This is to get students to consider the deeper meaning behind works, rather than just showing them a pretty picture.
 Art education is also about experimentation and purposeful play and linking their art to conceptual messages and personal experiences.
 Allowing students to connect a piece to emotion, helps them better understand how the artwork connects to the artist and their subject, developing their critical thinking skills.
 Alternative approaches, such as visual culture and issue-based approaches in which students explore societal and personal issues through art, also inform art education today.

 Prominent curricular models for art education include: